Pacholleck/project/README.md

 If you wish to remove or change the limit of the maximum number of pages to scrap, please set `limiter` to "False" or modify `limit` in the .py-files under /scrapy/urbandict/urbandict/spider.

+Please make sure to have Scrapy installed properly.

 ## Run Selenium